carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-Line 4 shows the quality for each nucleotide in the read.
+Line 4 shows the quality of each nucleotide in the read.
 Quality is interpreted as the
-probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call
+probability of an incorrect base call (e.g., 1 in 10) or, equivalently, the base call
-accuracy (e.g. 90%).
-To make it possible to line up each individual nucleotide with its quality
+accuracy (e.g., 90%).
+Each nucleotide's numerical score's value is converted into a character code where every single character
-score, the numerical score is converted into a code where each individual character
+represents a quality score for an individual nucleotide.
+This conversion allows the alignment of each individual nucleotide with its quality
-represents the numerical quality score for an individual nucleotide.
+score.
 For example, in the line
 above, the quality score line is:

 ~~~